reubano/meza/COOKBOOK.rst

     from tabutils import io, process as pr, convert as cv from io import StringIO

+    # To setup, lets define a universal header
     header = ['A', 'B', 'C', 'D']

     # Create some data in the same structure as what the various `read...`